 - As a trusted advisor, you’ll remain a key point of contact for your clients, and will generate additional billable hours as you consult with them on captives.

 - You’ll have a team of tax and insurance professionals on your side as well as a legal team that will help with the formation and management of captives for your clients.

 - After you speak with your clients, we will speak with them directly and conduct a feasibility study to determine eligibility.
 Ultimately, we’ll work together to help determine whether a captive insurance company is right for your clients.

-- We’ll always keep you up-to-date on all new captive insurance-related tax, legal, and regulatory developments.
+- We’ll always keep you up-to-date on all new captive insurance-related developments.

-- Our team does not disclaim tax and legal, and will support your clients throughout the life of the captive.
+- Our team will support your clients throughout the life of the captive.